IBM-Cloud/multiple-deployment-options/README.md

 This project contains one simple micro-service that gets deployed:
 * as a Cloud Foundry application,
-* as a container in a Kubernetes cluster
+* as a container in a Kubernetes cluster,
 * and as an OpenWhisk action.

   <img src="architecture.png" width="600" />